Experienced Disability Lawyers Fighting for Your Rights

 - Injuries obtained from war or due to an act of war.
 If you were injured in a domestic attack, does this mean your disability insurance company can disqualify you for benefits?

 - Injuries obtained during participation in “civil disturbance.”
-Before answering any of these questions, speak with an award-winning disability insurance lawyer or ERISA attorney at DarrasLaw.
+Before answering any of these questions, speak with an award-winning Oregon Disability Lawyer or at DarrasLaw.

 - Injuries obtained “on the job.”
 Your individual or group disability insurance company may try to encourage you to apply for workers’ compensation insurance when you didn’t actually suffer an injury during the course of your employment.
 Don’t let them.